 2. Eco Friendly and Zero Waste School Supplies: Pens, Pencils, Crayons, and Markers

-If you have a bunch of old pens lying around you can recycle them.
-TerraCycle and Staples Canda have a partnership to provide a second life for used writing instruments.
+If you have a bunch of old pens lying around, you can recycle them.
+TerraCycle and Staples Canda partner to provide a second life for used writing instruments.
 Save used writing instruments and recycle them at your nearest Staples store.

 "Through in-store collection at over 300 locations across Canada, we have successfully diverted over 2 million writing instruments from ending up in landfills."